Hazardous Materials Cooperative Research Program Overview

 The private sector and a diverse mix of government agencies at all levels are responsible for controlling the transport of hazardous materials and for ensuring that hazardous cargoes move without incident.
 This shared goal has spurred the creation of several venues for organizations with related interests to work together in preventing and responding to hazardous materials incidents.
 The freight transportation and chemical industries; government regulatory and enforcement agencies at the federal and state levels; and local emergency planners and responders routinely share information, resources, and expertise.
 Nevertheless, there has been a long-standing gap in the system for conducting hazardous materials safety and security research.
 Industry organizations and government agencies have their own research programs to support their mission needs.
 Collaborative research to address shared problems takes place occasionally, but mostly occurs on an ad hoc basis.

 Acknowledging this gap in 2004, the U.S. DOT Office of Hazardous Materials Safety, the Federal Motor Carrier Safety Administration, the Federal Railroad Administration, and the U.S. Coast Guard pooled their resources for a study.
-Under the auspices of the Transportation Research Board (TRB), the National Research Council of the National Academies appointed a committee to examine the feasibility of creating a cooperative research program for hazardous materials transportation, similar in concept to the National Cooperative Highway Research Program (NCHRP) and the Transit Cooperative Research Program (TCRP).
+Under the auspices of the Transportation Research Board (TRB), the Academies appointed a committee to examine the feasibility of creating a cooperative research program for hazardous materials transportation, similar in concept to the National Cooperative Highway Research Program (NCHRP) and the Transit Cooperative Research Program (TCRP).
 The committee concluded, in TRB Special Report 283: Cooperative Research for Hazardous Materials Transportation: Defining the Need, Converging on Solutions

 , that the need for cooperative research in this field is significant and growing, and the committee recommended establishing an ongoing program of cooperative research.
 In 2005, based in part on the findings of that report, the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) authorized the Pipeline and Hazardous Materials Safety Administration (PHMSA) to contract with the National Academy of Sciences to conduct the pilot stage of a Hazardous Materials Cooperative Research Program (HMCRP), addressing research topics discussed in TRB Special Report 283